 Want to know what tools and resources I keep on hand to make my vegan cooking even easier?
 Here’s a short list of what helped me create this blog post and recipe.
 For the complete list, visit my Shop where you can find the kitchen gadgets I like as well as a list of books that I recommend.

-Preheat your oven to 400 degrees.
+- Preheat the oven to 425º.

-- The tofu is done when the miso glaze has caramelized and the outside of the tofu has become crispy.
+- The tofu is done when the miso glaze has caramelized, and the outside of the tofu has become crispy.